Skip to main content

 Paid at closing

-Legal formation, KYC/AML checks, investor onboarding, initial aircraft conformity work
+Legal setup, KYC/AML checks, investor onboarding, and aircraft conformity inspections

 Annual management fee